Illinois Compiled Statutes

 (Source: P.A.
 99-15, eff.
 1-1-16; 100-1153, eff.
 12-19-18.)

 (from Ch.
 17, par.
 2322-3)

 (a) Application for a residential mortgage license must be made in

-accordance with Section 2-6 and, if applicable, in accordance with requirements of the Nationwide Mortgage Licensing System and Registry.
+accordance with Section 2-6 and, if applicable, in accordance with requirements of the Nationwide Multistate Licensing System and Registry.
 The application shall be in writing, under oath,

-and on a form obtained from and prescribed by the Commissioner, or may be submitted electronically, with attestation, to the Nationwide Mortgage Licensing System and Registry.
+and on a form obtained from and prescribed by the Commissioner, or may be submitted electronically, with attestation, to the Nationwide Multistate Licensing System and Registry.